What next after your GCSEs?

 A-levels tend to focus on academic subjects and are one of the main routes to university.
 Courses usually take two years and you sit your exams at the end of the course.
 See Choosing A-level subjects for more details.

 Vocational qualifications are more practical and provide you with the knowledge and skills needed for certain jobs and types of work.
-You can study Tech Levels which are linked to careers such as engineering, computing and hospitality or Applied General qualifications which have a broader focus, such as applied science, business or sport.
+You can study T Levels which are linked to careers such as engineering, computing and hospitality and include an industry placement or Applied General qualifications which have a broader focus, such as applied science, business or sport.

 Getting back on track